Hungarian language: Prehistory

-Scholarly consensus
+Academic consensus

-The traditional view holds that the Hungarian language diverged from its Ugric relatives in the first half of the 1st millennium BC, in western Siberia east of the southern Urals.
-In Hungarian, Iranian loanwords date back to the time immediately following the breakup of Ugric and probably span well over a millennium.
-These include tehén 'cow' (cf. Avestan daénu); tíz 'ten' (cf. Avestan dasa); tej 'milk' (cf. Persian dáje 'wet nurse'); and nád 'reed' (from late Middle Iranian; cf. Middle Persian nāy and Modern Persian ney).
+The traditional view holds that Hungarian diverged from its Ugric relatives in the first half of the 1st millennium BC, to the east of the southern Urals in western Siberia.
+Iranian loanwords in Hungarian date around the time when the Ugric family broke up and probably span well over a millennium.
+They include tehén 'cow' (cf. Avestan daénu); tíz 'ten' (cf. Avestan dasa); tej 'milk' (cf. Persian dáje 'wet nurse'); and nád 'reed' (from late Middle Iranian; cf. Middle Persian nāy and Modern Persian ney).